CodeWindProgram/Group-2/README.md

 2. Helped in making responsive
 3. Helped in finalising the frontend

+**Priyakesarkar** - * priyakesarkar1999@gmail.com*
+1. Worked on making pages more informative and impressive
+2. Suggested some new ideas to work on layout of the page
+3. Created all the work regarding the layout of the page
+4. Finalized the layout of the page with the group members for further

 **Papiha** - *papihalad99@gmail.com*

 1. discuss with group members in what direction we all will researched